zrythm/zrythm/doc/user/getting-started/installation/macos.rst

 MacOS
 =====

-Install from source in the same way as for GNU/Linux.
-No support is offered.
+Install from source manually as mentioned in :ref:`gnu-with-linux-manual-installation`.
+No support is offered at the moment.